khaledsellami/Dino/README.md

     python dino_game.py

 Optional arguments:
-    - type ( or m ) : type of the player which can be either human, random or neat (default human) if type is neat
+  - type ( or t ) : type of the player which can be either human, random or neat (default human).
+  - If type is neat :
     - population ( or p ) : number of genomes in a population (default 100).
     - generations ( or g ) : number of generation to train (default 50).

 Example:

     python dino_game.py --type neat -p 50 -g 20